James Moyle: Biography

 Moyle was born in Salt Lake City, Utah Territory to a Cornish American family.
-He was the grandson of John Rowe Moyle, a Mormon pioneer and master stonemason for the Salt Lake Temple.
+He was the grandson of John R. Moyle, a Mormon pioneer and master stonemason for the Salt Lake Temple.
 From about 1879-1881 Moyle served as a missionary in North Carolina for the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Moyle went to the University of Michigan where he received a law degree.
 He set out to the University of Michigan in 1873 over the strong objections of his stake president who felt that going out of Utah to study law would lead an individual to leave the Church.
 Moyle's return to Utah with a stronger commitment to serving in the LDS Church than he had previously lead to a change in LDS perceptions of the law as a profession and acceptance of law school even outside of Utah as a workable way to enter the profession.